Here are the key differences between UK and US elections

-In the UK a general election, effectively entailing the election of both a prime minister and the parliament around them, takes place every five years unless the government of the day wins the approval of Parliament to bring that date forward – as Theresa May did this time.
+In the UK a general election, effectively entailing the election of both a prime minister and the parliament around them, takes place every five years unless the government of the day wins the approval of Parliament to bring that date forward – as Theresa May did in 2017.

 One of the key differences between the British and American systems stems from the use of campaign money: America is huge, and that means it takes a lot of cash to spread the word.

-In Britain there are tight controls on what parties can spend on campaigning, and private contributions are relatively modest.
+In Britain and Northern Ireland there are tight controls on what parties can spend on campaigning, and private contributions are relatively modest.

 In the US, the size of the country alone demands far more from private investors to get a candidate’s message heard, and campaign spending typically runs into the billions of dollars.

 The size of US rallies, too, tends to dwarf public appearances by party leaders in the UK.
 In either election, key states or constituencies are usually chosen for stops on the campaign trail, but US candidates tend to focus heavily on tactical “swing states” where a change in affiliation from one party to another can have a huge impact on the outcome of the election.

 It’s becoming more common in the UK, but TV debates are not guaranteed.

 In America, however, they are integral to the election cycle.
 Not only do presidential candidates from each opposing party debate on live TV (usually moderated by a prominent broadcast journalist), but there are also several televised debates before the primary elections take place.

 In the UK, politicians are not necessarily expected to take part in televised debates, although a growing public interest in the medium has put pressure on party leaders to engage – pressure that May managed to resist this week.